ztomasze/5parsecs/Rules/Advanced Training.md

 ##### Security training
 * If this crew member is part of your squad when fighting a battle, you may add +1 when rolling to Seize the Initiative.
-* If the crew succeeds Seize the Initiative by 3 or more, you can take a full turn before the battle begins.
+* If the crew succeeds Seize the Initiative by 3 or more, each character that rolls a d6 <= their Reactions may take a full turn instead of the normal Seize the Initiative turn.
 * When you roll a Savvy check in a battle to access or bypass a secured system, you may roll 2D6, pick the better die, and add 1 to the score.
 * Ferals count any XP spent as double value for obtaining this.